Ajinas03/firestore_demo/README.md

-Mobile App Documentation - Version 1.0.0
+Firestore Demo - Version 1.0.0

 Introduction
 Welcome to our mobile app!
 This application integrates Firebase Authentication for user login and signup.
 Authenticated users can seamlessly manage products, add new items, and view a detailed product list with QR codes representing each product.
 The app employs the BLoC pattern for efficient state management.